 - audio optimised Router and Switch (coming soon)

 - LAN and USB cables

-- Server with build-in DAC and optionally reclocking module ( Transport style all-in-one for convenience and space-saving, so all you need to unleash musical bliss is a connection to preamplifier or integrated amplifier )
+- Server with build-in DAC and optionally reclocking module ( Player style all-in-one box, for convenience and space-saving, so all you need to unleash musical bliss is a connection to preamplifier or integrated amplifier )

 - dual mono Power amplifier 40Wpc

 5% discount on all preorders

 Standard finishes are brushed aluminium front panel in silver or anodised black.
 On request, I also offer fully bespoke finishes for both front panel and chassis: rare and sonically beneficial woods such as Palisander, Cocobolo, African Ebony.
 Additionally: Walnut, Pear, Maple, Cherrywood, Oak, etc., and a whole variety of leather and fabric finishes.

 The system is very compact and highly optimised in terms of thermal performance (no thermal throttling or overheating under any circumstances!)